Sole vs joint divorce application

 A sole divorce application is filed by one spouse without the agreement of the other.
 A joint application requires both spouses to agree and apply together.
 Joint applications are generally simpler and faster, as they demonstrate mutual agreement on the dissolution of the marriage.
 Sole applications may involve contested proceedings and require the court to be satisfied the marriage has irretrievably broken down.

 In most uncontested joint divorce applications, neither party needs to attend court.
 The application is determined on the papers submitted.
 However, if proceedings become contested or the court requires clarification, one or both parties may need to attend.
-Court attendance requirements depend on your specific circumstances and whether any issues are disputed.
+Court attendance requirements depend on the specific circumstances and whether any issues are disputed.